RazatSiwakoti/RazatSiwakoti/README.md

 # 💫 About Me:
-I am currently studying Software Engineering
+I am currently studying Software Engineering with major in AI Looking for a Junior/Graduate Opportunities to apply my skills in real-world applications

 # 💻 Tech Stack: